Campanula betulifolia

-Campanula betulifolia, the birch-leaved bellflower, is a flowering plant in the family Campanulaceae, native to Turkey, where it grows in crevices in volcanic cliffs.
+Campanula betulifolia, the birch-leaved bellflower, is a flowering plant in the family Campanulaceae.
+It is native to Turkey, where it grows in crevices in volcanic cliffs.
 The plant was named in 1850 by the German botanist Karl Koch, following plant-collecting expeditions to the Caucasus.

 A small clump-forming herbaceous perennial growing to 10 cm tall by 50 cm wide, it has dark green birch-like leaves.
 In late Spring, clusters of narrow pink buds open to white bell-shaped flowers.
 There is also a pink-flowered form.
 As it has a cascading habit and requires sharp drainage it is suitable for planting in an elevated position in a rockery or alpine garden.

-In cultivation in the UK this plant was accorded the Royal Horticultural Society’s Award of Garden Merit in 1993.
+In cultivation in the UK this plant was accorded the Royal Horticultural Society's Award of Garden Merit in 1993.